LSM Storage Engine

 As data accumulates in the LSM tree, a process called compaction is automatically triggered to maintain the efficiency of the structure.

 Compaction is responsible for merging extents from different levels of the LSM tree (starting from L0) and reclaiming non-visible data, such as deleted or updated entries.
 During compaction, the system reads data from multiple extents, merges them, and writes the result into new extents.
 The old, obsolete extents are then deleted from S3.
 Compaction helps reduce the number of extents in each level, improving read performance by reducing the number of disk I/O operations required to retrieve data.
-Like the flush process, compaction updates the Slog file to record the changes in extent metadata, ensuring consistency and durability of the new state of the LSM tree.
+Like the flush process, compaction updates the manifest log file to record the changes in extent metadata, ensuring consistency and durability of the new state of the LSM tree.

 Read path

 The read path in SmartEngine starts when a query requests specific data, such as a range of rows or a specific key.
 The engine first checks the MemTable.
 If it's a point query, it then checks the Row Cache.
 If the data is not found, the engine proceeds to search the LSM tree (L0, L1, L2, etc.).
-While reading from the LSM tree’s extents, the engine will sequentially check the Block Cache (in-memory) and the Disk Cache (optional).
+While reading from the LSM tree’s extents, the engine will sequentially check the Block Cache (in-memory) and the Persistent Cache (optional).
 If the requested data is not found in any of these layers, SmartEngine may need to access S3 for long-term storage.

 The goal of SmartEngine’s read path is to traverse these structures in an optimal way, retrieving the requested data while minimizing I/O operations and ensuring consistency.